bLopata/ml-tensorflow/Readme.md

 outputs, states = tf.nn.dynamic_rnn(basic_cell, X, dtype=tf.float32)
 ```

-Since this is an image classification problem, we then set up the `logits` layer, a dense layer which has 10 outputs, and the input to which is the final state of the RNN.
+Since this is an image classification problem, we then set up the `logits` layer, a dense layer having 10 outputs, each a probability for the corresponding digit, and the input to which is the final state of the RNN.
 We then set up the cross-entropy and loss calculations, and the optimizer which is once again the Adam optimizer.
 The output of the cross-entropy is the predicted label with the highest probability.

 ```python
 xentropy = tf.nn.sparse_softmax_cross_entropy_with_logits(labels=y, logits=logits)